SFH-Foundation/sfhfoundation/docs/books/quran/keys/index.md

 ---
-title: Keys to the Qur’an - Volume 5 The Juz Amma
+title: Keys to the Qur’an
+description: The message of the Qur’an emanates from the original Divine blueprint which also lies latent in the human heart.
+All of us seek the path of ease, knowledge, security, love and contentment.
+image: books/quran/img/keys-quran.jpg
 ---

 # Keys to the Qur’an